nanderson815/dolaroo/README.md

   * Materialize JS and CSS
   * REACT Components

-* Controllers - `/server.js` - REACT Static Routes and `/api` routes for Mongo and Cheerio
+* Controllers - `/server.js` , `/routes` - REACT Static Routes and `/api` routes for Mongo and Fiebase Auth and Firebase Firestore

+* Security - `/middleware`

 * Model (Data) - `/model`
+  * Uses Firebase Firestore for all secure data and transactions
-  * Uses Mongo and Mongoose for Data Layer
+  * Uses Mongo and Mongoose for Data Layer for insecure data like getting prospects from landing page